Colt M1889: Design features

 The Colt Model 1889 was the first double-action revolver with a swing-out cylinder, released by a sliding latch.
 This design had two advantages over previous designs as it enabled fast loading but also maintained the strength of a solid frame.
-The Model 1889 was chambered for the .41 Long Colt, .38 Long Colt and .38 Short Colt cartridges.
+The Model 1889 was chambered for the .41 Long Colt and .38 Long Colt cartridges.

 The Navy version was blued, and had a six-inch barrel.
 It was manufactured with hard rubber grips.
 Civilian versions had either a blue or nickel finish, and had walnut grips.
 Sometimes it can have ivory grips.

 The Model 1889 differed from earlier Colt revolvers in that its cylinder rotated counterclockwise instead of clockwise.
-This seems to have originated with U.S. Navy requirements, however, the direction of rotation worked against the cylinder lock and tended to force the cylinder out of alignment with the barrel.
+This seems to have originated with U.S. Navy requirements; however, the direction of rotation worked against the cylinder lock and tended to force the cylinder out of alignment with the barrel.
 This weakness allowed the cylinder to rotate while holstered or even while the shooter was pulling the trigger.